cidentertainment/node-replay/README.md

 We've got them.
 Just enough to make you happy and not enough to take all day to explain.

-The first and most obvious is the mode you run **node-reply** in:
+The first and most obvious is the mode you run **node-retell** in:

 **bloody** -- All requests go out, none get replayed.
-Use this if you want to remember what life was before you started using **node-replay**.
+Use this if you want to remember what life was before you started using **node-retell**.
 Also, to test your code against changes to 3rd party API, because these do happen.
-Too often.

 **cheat** -- Replays recorded responses, and allow HTTP outbound requests.
-This is mighty convenient when you're writing new tests or changing code to make new, un-recorded HTTP requests, but you haven't quite settled on which requets to make, so you don't want any responses recorded quite yet.
+This is mighty convenient when you're writing new tests or changing code to make new, un-recorded HTTP requests, but you haven't quite settled on which request to make, so you don't want any responses recorded quite yet.

 **record** -- Replays recorded responses, or captures responses for future